SergioBonaqueGonzalez/Shack-Hartmann-Simulator/README.md

 I am open to include any request or any contribution.

-The input is a vector of zernike coefficients in Noll notation and the output is coefficients recovered using a shack-hartmann sensor.
+- The input is a phase represented as a vector of zernike coefficients in the Noll notation
+- The output is a vector of recovered Zernike coefficients

 In its actual state, it can be used, for example, to test centroid algorithms or new methodology.I hope in the near future will be a very complete simulator.
 At the moment it is a shack-Hartmann simulator which includes the following features;
 Customization of: